 Even after your Beaglier is fully trained, maintain a consistent routine.
 This helps prevent accidents and reinforces good habits.

 If you encounter persistent difficulties with toilet training, consider enlisting the help of a professional dog trainer.
-They can provide specialized guidance and address any underlying issues.
+They can provide specialised guidance and address any underlying issues.

 Remember that each Beaglier puppy is unique, and the time it takes to complete toilet training may vary.
 Stay patient, stay positive, and celebrate your Beaglier's progress along the way.
 With time and effort, your Beaglier will become a well-trained and well-mannered companion.